0xSleepy/Kalittle-docker/README.md

 You can use the contenair with differents options.

-1. Run the contenair to acces on some CTF VPN. yeah some pewpew.
+1. Run the contenair to acces on some CTF VPN. yeah some pewpew you know.

         docker run --rm -it --cap-add=NET_ADMIN --device=/net/tun --sysctl net.ipv6.conf.all.disable_ipv6=0 --name Kalittle /bin/zsh